defold/doc/docs/en/manuals/extensions_best_practices.md

 ### Make functions hidden

 Use the `static` keywork on functions local to your compile unit if possible.
 This lets the compiler do some optimizations, and can both improve performance as well as reduce executable size.

 # 3rd party libraries

 When choosing a 3rd party library to use (regardless of language), we consider at least these things:

 * Functionality - Does it solve the particular problem you have?
 * Performance - Does it infer a performance cost in the runtime?
-For each frame, or
 * Library size - How much bigger will the final executable be?
-Is it acceptable
+Is it acceptable?
-* Dependencies - Does it require extra libraries
+* Dependencies - Does it require extra libraries?
 * Support - What state is the library in?
 Does it have many open issues?
-Is it still maintained? etc...
+Is it still maintained?
 * License - Is it ok to use for this project?

 # Open source dependencies

 Always make sure that you have access to your dependencies.
-E.g. if you depend on something on github, there's nothing preventing that repository either being removed, or suddenly changes direction or ownership.
+E.g. if you depend on something on GitHub, there's nothing preventing that repository either being removed, or suddenly changes direction or ownership.
+You can mitigate this risk by forking the repository and using your fork instead of the upstream project.

 The code in that library will be injected into your game, so make sure the library does what it's supposed to do, and nothing more!